 WHY: Isn’t plus-sized, tetrahedron what American families prefer in their compact SUVs?

 WHEN: On-Sale (in the U.S.) since late Summer 2017

 WHERE MADE: Puebla , Mexico

-WHERE TO: Standard Haldex all-wheel drive, e-varies front/ rear traction from 90/ 10% – lockable at maximum 50/50%, rear e-clutch differential limits the slip; Selectable and Driver customizable Off-Road modes aided by ABS descent control; 8″ clearance = Inclement weather beater & light off-roader;
+WHERE TO: optional Haldex all-wheel drive, e-varies front/ rear traction from 90/ 10% – lockable at maximum 50/50%, rear e-clutch differential limits the slip; Selectable and Driver customizable Off-Road modes aided by ABS descent control; 8″ clearance = Inclement weather beater & light off-roader;

 HOW ROADWORTHY: shorter Miller-cycle low speed intake stroke = higher compression but nets a horsepower drop to pull around an extra 300 lbs. mass; throttle pedal travel is Nile River long and the 8-spd automatic transaxle torque converter is slow to lock, always seeking the highest gear;